 If you recently lost one or more teeth, our dentist may recommend dental implants.
 A dental implant is a titanium rod our Bloomfield Hills dentist surgically inserts into the jawbone.
 Over several months, the implant fuses with your jaw and acts much like a natural tooth root would to later support a crown.

-If you’ve ever felt self-conscious about missing teeth, you owe it to yourself to schedule a consultation with our dental implant dentist at Precision Dentistry of Bloomfield Hills today.
+If you’ve ever felt self-conscious about missing teeth, you owe it to yourself to schedule a consultation with our dental implant dentist at Bloomfield Hills Dental Group of Bloomfield Hills today.
 Continue reading to learn the 3 signs you need dental implants.
 For more information, feel free to call our dentist office to schedule your appointment.
 We look forward to hearing from you.

 You’re considering a Dental Bridge

 Like the name suggests, a dental bridge “bridges” the gap left by a missing tooth.
 A bridge is comprised of an artificial tooth anchored by crowns on healthy adjacent teeth.
 In order to place a dental bridge, our dentist would have to remove healthy enamel from teeth on both sides of the gap.
 Once enamel is removed, it can never be replaced.
 Our implant dentist prefers implants over bridges because they let you keep as much natural tooth enamel as possible.

 A tooth implant is sturdier than a bridge because it’s anchored to your jaw.
 This added stability helps you smile, talk, and eat with confidence.
 Dental implants are also long-lasting, which means you’ll be able to enjoy a beautiful healthy smile for years to come.

 You Wear Dentures